 What do you do with your mismatched forks?
 I’d love to know because I have a few more that need to be repurposed 😀

 If you’d like to make something similar, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more unique DIY and craft ideas for you 😉

-And if you’re looking to create those gorgeous brick walls, perhaps these links might inspire you.
+And if you’re looking to create those beautiful brick walls, perhaps these links might inspire you.

-Until next time, hope you have a beautiful, love filled week.
+Until next time, hope you have a wonderful, love filled week.
 May the forks be with you 😉